Kamala River: Kamala Multipurpose Project

 The Kamala Multipurpose Project would involve the construction of storage dam on the Kamala River in the districts of Dhanusa and Siraha in Nepal.
 The project would provide year-round irrigation facilities and generate hydropower with an installed capacity of 30 MW.
 This scheme forms part of the Sunkosi Storage-cum-Diversion Scheme which involves diverting water from the Sunkosi River to the Kamala River to augment lean season flow.

 However, there is a cause for worry.
 North Bihar is an earthquake prone area.
 In 1998, earthquake zone was Darbhanga that is only 60 km from the borders of Nepal where big dams are being proposed.
 In 1988, Kamala River embankment in Madhubani district breached due to earthquake cracks.

+Kamala Valley

+The Kamala Valley, also called Udayapur Valley, is in Udayapur district in southeastern Nepal.
+It is about 30 km long and between 2 km and 4 km wide.
+It is drained by the Triyuga river flowing east to join the great Koshi River.
+This valley lies between the Mahabharat Range to the north and the Sivalik Hills to the south, with an average elevation of about 430 m.

+The mouth of the valley opens onto a 175 km rectangle of land where the Triyuga meets the Koshi river above the Koshi Barrage.
+It was designated the Koshi Tappu Wildlife Reserve in 1976, and is home to the last remaining population of wild Asian water buffalo in Nepal.
+The reserve is mostly wetlands, subject to seasonal flooding, but also includes some grasslands and small patches of riverine forest.
+It is a Ramsar Site.